junxit/us-congress-bills-110/metadata.md

 - 2008-06-09 — Mr. Davis (IL) moved to suspend the rules and pass the bill, as amended.
 - 2008-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5084)
 - 2008-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5084)
+- 2008-06-10 — Received in the Senate, read twice.
+- 2008-06-16 — Cleared for White House.
+- 2008-06-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5665-5666)
+- 2008-06-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5665-5666)
+- 2008-06-17 — Message on Senate action sent to the House.